crisleo94/pf_code_challenge/README.md

 If for some reason you need a `requirements.txt` file you can obtain it by running: `pipenv requirements > requirements.txt`

-You need to start the `Dockerfile` to initialize the database in postgres
+You need to build and run the DB from the `Dockerfile`

 # Goal
 Build a RESTful api that services requests for sprocket factory data and sprockets.